-Largely forgotten, the novel was rediscovered at the end of the 1960s and translated into English, soon followed by a string of other translations, into more then twenty languages.
+Largely forgotten, the novel was rediscovered at the end of the 1960s and translated first into English, then into more than twenty other languages.
 Reviewing the first US edition in the New York Times in 1971, Christopher Lehmann-Haupt enthused that “one feels as if one has dug up buried treasure”.

 Various failed attempts have been made to turn the stirring and ultimately tragic tale of inter-ethnic love into a feature film.
 Finally British director Asif Kapadia – director of recent Amy Winehouse documentary Amy – has brought it to the screen, working from an adaptation by Dangerous Liaisons scriptwriter Christopher Hampton.
 The film, which is executive produced by magazine publisher and charitable foundation head Leyla Aliyeva – daughter of Azerbaijani president Ilham Aliyev – will world premiere at the 2016 Sundance Film Festival (January 21-31).

 However, few of those who attend the movie’s gala screening in Park City, Utah, are likely to realise that Ali and Nino has a Positano connection.